-APA SystemAPA Style was first developed 80 years ago by a group of social scientists who wished to establish sound standards of communication.
-It is now widely used by the Psychology profession and other related disciplines.
+APA SystemAPA Style was first developed 80 years ago by a group of social scientists who wanted to establish sound standards of communication.
+It is now widely used by the Psychology profession and related disciplines.

-Psychology students should use the APA edition specified by academic staff.
+Psychology students should use the APA 7th edition for all submissions unless asked to do otherwise by academic staff.

-Up-to-date guidelines are laid out in the seventh edition of the Publication Manual of the American Psychological Association which is available in the Library.
+Full guidelines on all aspects of APA Style are given in the seventh edition of the Publication Manual of the American Psychological Association which is available in the Library.
 The full APA Style guide covers information on writing style and display of scientific results as well as citation and referencing.

-Managing your references:RefWorks is a bibliographic management service accessible via the Library website which can help you keep track of your references and create reference lists in the APA style.
-You will need to register the first time you use RefWorks.
-Full details can be found on our RefWorks page.
-RefWorks contains pre-set styles for both APA 6th edition and APA 7th edition.
+Managing your references:RefWorks is a bibliographic management service accessible via the library website which can help you keep track of your references and create reference lists.
+RefWorks contains pre-set styles for APA 7th edition.
+Full details can be found on our RefWorks guide.

 Page Last Reviewed: 22nd September 2022.